bbc/device-discovery-pairing/document.md

 ## Anymote Device discovery phase

-Uses mDNS on the local network, with a known prefix
+Uses mDNS on the local network, with a known prefix.

 > "The remote applications establish a pairing session with Pairing service following the Pairing Protocol.
 The Pairing service runs on the next consecutive port of the Anymote service.
 For example, If Google TV Anymote service announces itself at port 9551 then the Pairing service listens on 9552.
 The client should connect to the next consecutive port of Anymote service to set up the pairing session."